 About the Canada-Israel Industrial Foundation (CIIRDF)

 The Canada-Israel Industrial R&D Foundation (CIIRDF) promotes, stimulates and invests in collaborative research and development between companies in Canada and Israel, with a focus on the commercialization of new technologies.
-Established in 1994 under a formal treaty between the Governments of Canada and Israel, CIIRDF is connected institutionally with the Israel Innovation Authority (the former Office of the Chief Scientist in Israel’s Ministry of the Economy).
-CIIRDF has financed more than 120 collaborative R&D projects that have contributed to the joint development and sale of more than 60 new global products.
+Established in 1994 as a mechanism to implement a formal treaty between the Governments of Canada and Israel, CIIRDF is connected institutionally with the Israel Innovation Authority (the former Office of the Chief Scientist in Israel’s Ministry of the Economy).
+CIIRDF has financed more than 130 collaborative R&D projects that have contributed to the joint development and sale of more than 60 new global products.
 This has generated hundreds of millions of dollars in economic value for Canadian and Israeli companies over the past decade.
 For additional information, please visit: www.ciirdf.ca

 About the Israel Innovation Authority

 The Israel Innovation Authority, formerly known as the Office of the Chief Scientist of the Ministry of Economy (& MATIMOP), is an independent and impartial public entity that operates for the benefit of the 3 Israeli innovation ecosystem and Israeli economy as a whole.
 Its role is to nurture and develop Israeli innovation resources, while creating and strengthening the infrastructure and framework needed to support the entire knowledge industry.
 For additional information, please visit: https://innovationisrael.org.il/en/

 About the Canadian International Innovation Program (CIIP)